marcoris/gulp-wordpress/README.md

 | gulp pushfiles | *This function is not yet defined* |

 ## DB migration
 On the wordpress site go to Tools > Migrate DB.
-Fill in the required fields like: `https://hostname.ch -> http://localhost:8080` and export it.
-Copy the exported database dump file (*.gz) into the `sql` folder and run `npm run dbimport`.
+Fill in the required fields like: `https://hostname.ch -> http://localhost:8080` and export it (e.x. live2local).
+Just put the exported database dump file (*.gz) into the `sql` folder and run `npm run dbimport`.

 ## Updating WordPress
 Set the new Versionnumber in the `.env` file under `NEW_WP_VERSION`.
 Then run `gulp WPUpdate`.
 This can take several minutes!